Washington, Baltimore and Annapolis Trail: Future

-The second part of Phase IV of the trail will build a 2.06 mile spur east of the current trail north from the intersection of Strawberry Lake Way and Waugh Chapel Road, through the Odenton Natural Area and then across the school grounds of Arundel High School and Middle School to Phase II of the South Shore Trail.
+Phase IVb of the trail will build a 2.06 mile spur north from the intersection of Strawberry Lake Way and Waugh Chapel Road, through the Odenton Natural Area and then across the school grounds of Arundel High School and Middle School to Phase II of the South Shore Trail.
+Planning for that phase was completed in March 2024, but there is no schedule for construction.

-In addition to the WB&A Trail, the South Shore Trail, built along right of way of the same railroad, will eventually connect the trail to Annapolis; and the Bowie Heritage Trail will connect it to Bowie State University and the Bowie MARC station.
+In addition to the WB&A Trail, the South Shore Trail, built along right of way of the old Annapolis and Elk Ridge Railroad which for a while was owned by the WB&A, will eventually connect the trail to Annapolis; and the Bowie Heritage Trail will connect it to Bowie State University and the Bowie MARC station.

 An extension of the trail north along the old WB&A right-of-way, paralleling the existing road, all the way to the BWI Trail, was included in the 1995 West County Trail Master Plan and the 2002 Severn Small Area Plan, but not in the 2013 Anne Arundel County Bicycle and Pedestrian Master Plan.
-In the Fall of 2019, the county began a two-year feasibility study of what they called the BWI to Odenton Trail.
+In the fall of 2019, the county began a two-year feasibility study of what they called the BWI to Odenton Trail.
+A shorter extension north to Annapolis Road is also in the original plans for the trail, but with no timeline as of 2025.

 An extension of the trail south to the Marvin Gaye Park Trail in Washington, DC, along Maryland Route 704, is in both the Prince George's County 2009 and 2016 Bicycle Master Plan.
 A feasibility study of this extension was conducted in 2018.